8 Fixes Bluetooth Not Available Error on Mac tahoe 26

 Solution 3: Remove Bluetooth Preference File

-Step #1.
 Quit all System Preferences or apps on your Mac as well that app which has to try to establish the Bluetooth connection between your Mac and another device.

-Step #3.
-Now there is type /Library/Preferences/ and Hit the return to see all the Preferences files.
+1. Now, Type /Library/Preferences/ and Hit the return to see all the Preferences files.

 It will open with New Bluetooth Configuration.
 So here, your Error should fix to connect the Bluetooth device.
 If your issue is still unresolved, follow the given alternate way.